adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #16 Almost finished with the next class.
 Progressing through it.

 #17 Taking last test tomorrow for current class.
 That will complete 5 of 8 classes.

+18 Didn't get to take the test today.
+Watched the stacking of SpaceX Rocket.
+Will Take it tomorrow.